EPCompSci/portfolio-2020-sarthyparty/README.md

 Hey there!
 My name is Sarthak Agrawal you're currently reading my github portfolio.
 Below you will see some highlights of my projects.
 I was first exposed to programming as a freshman in highschool in the year 2018.
 My knowledge mainly extended to MIT APP Inventor and some java basics.
 As a sophomore, my java knowledge grew.
 At the end of my sophomore year, I was proficient in java and several libraries.
 Over the covid summer, I learned python and javascript and was able to build a few projects described here.
 In 2020, as a junior, I took iOS Development and developed several games and projects listed below as well.

+I have a [personal website](sarthyparty.github.io) with some more information about projects as well.
 <h2>Java</h2>

 After learning java for almost 4 months, I decided to try my skills by developing a game using java awt and jpanel.
 Me and a small team developed a shooting game called [GETAWAY](https://github.com/EPHS-Java-2020/final-post-ap-project-2020-team-mario/) where players run and dodge bullets and obstacles and try to make it into the getaway car.
 Laser shooting desert rangers and awfully fast chickens guest star.